by Tim Gilmore, 7/4/2020

 The back of a postcard for the Thunderbird from the early 1970s claims “300 Luxurious rooms, Gourmet Dining Room, 2 Lounges with Live Entertainment” and “Complete Convention Facilities.”
 The Thunderbird was “minutes from Downtown and Gator Bowl” and “close to everything,” offering “the ultimate in service.”

-In its moment, that first move from a rapidly declining downtown into the new hope of suburbs, where middle class whites blindly migrated, not realizing the destruction they left behind in this early phase of “white flight,” the Thunderbird, one hopeful step from downtown for a nation planting its flag on the moon, seemed, for a second just then beautifully naïve, nothing but promise and hope.
+In its moment, that big move from a rapidly declining downtown into the new hope of suburbs for the white middle class, leaving the rubble to pile higher behind them in accelerating “white flight,” the Thunderbird, one hopeful step from downtown for a nation planting its flag on the moon, seemed, for a second just then beautifully naïve, nothing but promise and hope.

 2. To the Cracked Tune of Time